dkapesa/AI-Verification-Copilot/README.md

 **AI Verification Copilot** is a full-stack internal fraud triage and decisioning system that simulates how identity verification, fraud operations, and trust & safety teams review suspicious verification cases.

 The project is designed to demonstrate **backend engineering, applied AI systems engineering, persistence, auditability, testing, and internal-tool product thinking**.
-It is not just a model prompt demo — it is a testable workflow system with API contracts, deterministic tools, persisted state, structured AI outputs, and analyst-facing UI evidence.
+It is not just a model prompt demo, it is a testable workflow system with API contracts, deterministic tools, persisted state, structured AI outputs, and analyst-facing UI evidence.

 ## Project at a glance